Cranfield University: College of Aeronautics (1946–1969)

 Cranfield University was formed in 1946 as the College of Aeronautics, on the then Royal Air Force base of RAF Cranfield.
 A major role was played in the development of the college by Roxbee Cox, later Lord Kings Norton, who was appointed to be the first governor of the college in 1945 and then served as vice-chair and (from 1962) chair of the board.
 He led the drive for the college to diversify, with the Cranfield University School of Management being established in 1967, and petitioned successfully for a royal charter and degree awarding powers.
 When these were granted in 1969, he became the first chancellor of the Cranfield Institute of Technology, serving until 1997.

 Cranfield Institute of Technology (1969–1993)

 The Cranfield Institute of Technology was incorporated by royal charter in 1969, giving the institution its own degree-awarding powers and making it a full university in its own right.

 In 1975 the National College of Agricultural Engineering, founded in 1963 at Silsoe, Bedfordshire, was merged with Cranfield and run as Silsoe College.

 An academic partnership with the Royal Military College of Science (RMCS) at Shrivenham was formed in 1984.
-RMCS, whose roots can be traced back to 1772, is now a part of the Defence Academy of the United Kingdom and from 2009 has been known as "Cranfield Defence and Security".
-RMCS became wholly postgraduate c.
-2007 with undergraduate courses moved elsewhere.